It takes four steps to disconnect the loader: lower the loader, open the parking stand, remove the hydraulics, and unlock the mast pin.

 To ensure a high quality with outstanding durability, the R-Series Loaders have been tested on a dedicated front loader test bench, where the loader is subjected to heavy duty farming operations.
 All pivot points are designed with a wider contact surface and are made from cast-steel material.
 The pivot pins have a dedicated diameter and undergo a specific treatment to ensure an outstanding durability.

 The welded, directional bushings have a specific shape to provide ideal stress distribution and support the heavy-duty applications.

 Major pivot points are equipped with replaceable bushings for low frequency of greasing, because the grease continuously is delivered during the loader work.
 New bushings can be installed thanks to the specific bushing design.

-With the John Deere loaders, the oil lines have been routed through the boom arm to protect them from any damage and to additionally increase the visibility of the driver.
+With the John Deere loaders, the oil lines have been routed through the boom arm to protect them from any damage and to increase the operator’s visibility.
 To provide good access to the hydraulics hoses, they are located on the top of the torque tube.
 The torque tube cover protecting the hydraulic components can be dismounted easily.

 The loader suspension is located in the torque tube to protect the gas accumulator against external influences.

 Fast bucket cycle times are important to dump the load from the bucket to be as productive as possible, while completing loading operations.
-The bucket cylinder design can have a major impact on the cycle time, especially for the mechanical self-leveling (MSL) loaders.
+The bucket cylinder design can have a major impact on the cycle time, especially for the MSL loaders.

 All MSL R-Series Loaders utilize false rod bucket cylinders.
 A false rod cylinder has a smaller displacement of oil requirement on the head end of the cylinder, which allows the cylinder to retract much faster than a normal cylinder.